Two Statements for the same applicant, one general and the second directed to a particular university.

 I found studying for the NBDE Parts I and II to be exhilarating, pushing me out of my comfort zone and becoming one of the most rewarding experiences of my life.
 One of the main reasons I love the United States of America is to be able to struggle to achieve my professional dreams through hard work and determination.
 I also love the diversity of the USA.

 Many people underestimate the critical importance of pediatric dental care for a child’s overall health.
-I want to communicate the importance of pediatric dentistry in the communities I serve.
+I want to communicate the importance of pediatric dentistry in my community.
 To the extent to which it is in my power, I will give my all to informing parents about the negative implications of poor oral health on the overall development of their children.
 I will also strive to provide older children with the necessary tools to develop and maintain proper oral hygiene as they mature into adults.

 I have succeeded in both parts of the NBDE and now look forward with great determination and zeal to continuing my preparation for entrance into my profession at the doctoral level here in the USA, hopefully at the XXXX School of Dentistry at the University of XXXX.